HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/tests.md

 #### MapCollection

-MapCollection is a collection of ConwayMap, represent a progress from a single map
+MapCollection is a collection of ConwayMap, represent continuous progress from a single map

 - map index increments
 - collection reset